My Kawasaki Disease Journey

 The results of these tests, perhaps others – and an understanding of symptoms will have been the basis of your diagnosis.

-Intravenous immunoglobulin (IVIG) and aspirin are usually started as soon as a Kawasaki Disease diagnosis is made – whether this is for complete or incomplete Kawasaki Disease.
-Our UK guidelines state two g/kg of IVIG is the optimal dose, usually given as a single infusion (typically over 12 hours – and sometimes longer).
+Intravenous immunoglobulin (IVIG) and aspirin are usually started as soon as a Kawasaki Disease diagnosis is made.
+The UK guidelines state 2g/kg of IVIG is the optimal dose, usually given as a single treatment (typically over 12 hours – and sometimes longer).
 Guidelines also note that all patients should initially receive aspirin daily, until the fever has settled.